wmhass/BDDComicsList/README.md

 ### `BDDComicsListiOSTests` target
 In Xcode, go to `File` -> `New target`.
 Select `iOS` in the top bar and select `iOS Unit Testing Bundle`.
 The `BDDComicsListiOSTests` name was given to this specific target.
 Note the `iOS` word within the target title: This is very important because it differentiates the iOS to the macOS test targets.

+This target is used to write unit tests that are related to views.

 ### `BDDComicsListMacOSTests` target
 In Xcode, go to `File` -> `New target`.
 Select `macOS` in the top bar and select `macOS Unit Testing Bundle`.
 The `BDDComicsListMacOSTests` name was given to this specific target.
 Note the `MacOS` word within the target title: This is very important because it differentiates the iOS to the macOS test targets.

+This target is used to write unit tests that are not related to views.

+### `BDDComicsListUITests` target.
+In Xcode, go to `File` -> `New target`.
+Select `iOS` in the top bar and select `iOS UI Testing Bundle`.
+The `BDDComicsListUITests` name was given to this specific target.

+This target is used to run UI tests.